djzevenbergen/programming-language-suggester/README.md

 ## Description

 _This exercise uses the jQuery library, HTML, CSS, Bootstrap, and Javascript to create an interactive quiz webpage.
-It also allows the user to save the results as a .txt file_
+It provides resources, with highlights around the suggested resources, dependent upon quiz performance.
+If you click on the last "r" in the word "Suggester" in the header, you will be prompted to enter a password (currently '1234'), with secret access to a csv of all former users._

 ## Setup/Installation Requirements